YannDubs/Hash-Embeddings/README.md

 # Hash-Embeddings
 PyTorch implementation of my [improved](#improvements) version of [Hash Embedding for efficient Representation](https://arxiv.org/abs/1709.03933) (NIPS 2017).
-Submission to the NIPS Implementation Challenge.
+Submission to the NIPS Implementation Challenge ([Featured Winner](https://medium.com/nurture-ai/yann-dubois-from-biomedical-engineering-to-machine-learning-9a5b87b7659b)).

 The use of this directory is two-fold:
 * Implementing an improved hash embedding layer in PyTorch.
 This can be found in the `./hashembed` folder.
 It works both for Python 2 and 3.